ergochat/ergo/README.md

 oragono mkcerts
 ```

-**Note:** This installation will give you unsigned certificates suitable for testing purposes.
+**Note:** This installation will give you self-signed certificates suitable for testing purposes.
 For real certs, look into [Let's Encrypt](https://letsencrypt.org/)!

 ### Platform Packages